benmarwick/rrtools/README.md

 #### 1. `devtools::create("pkgname")`

 -   this creates a basic R package with the name pkgname
+-   we need to look into the new pkgname directory and then,
 -   we need to double-click the `pkgname.Rproj` just created to open the new package project
 -   edit the DESCRIPTION to give correct metadata
 -   then we continuinously update `Imports:` with names of pkgs used in Rmd, as we write the Rmd, this can be done with, for example, `devtools::use_package("dplyr", "imports")`